Native Americans disproportionately go missing, data show — and federal authorities are the ones who investigate

 So beginning that night at Christy's home, Aleda and her family went searching for answers and kicked off a months-long process of trying to find justice for their sister.

-The first two episodes of "Missing Justice" follow Christy's family and friends as they pursue justice for their sister.
+The first two episodes of the "Missing Justice" podcast follow Christy's family and friends as they pursue justice for their sister.

 Listeners will be taken inside the complex federal justice system in Indian Country and how this system worked for Christy and her family.
 Later on, "Missing Justice" listeners will hear an audio recording from the investigators on Christy's case and be taken inside the courtroom where they testified to a jury details of the investigation that followed."